 Honorable Mention: Best Non-Caribbean Island for a Classic Caribbean Holiday: Bermuda

-A thousand miles north of the Caribbean Sea.
-And yet, depending on the season, this Atlantic Island can offer a Caribbean-esque getaway (colonial architecture, pink-sand beaches and crystal blue waters) within a couple hours by plane from New York and Boston.
+This Atlantic Island is located a thousand miles north of the Caribbean Sea, and yet, depending on the season, Bermuda can offer a Caribbean-esque getaway (colonial architecture, pink-sand beaches and crystal blue waters) within a couple hours by plane from New York and Boston.
 Great Britain’s oldest existing colony still feels traditionally English, but its proximity to the U.S. means there is a strong American influence.
-Note that while most Caribbean getaways have their peak season in the winter, Bermuda is a summer destination, with golf, sailing, balmy beach days and other activities all on offer, with top hotels including stylish The Loren at Pink Beach and the fresh and modernized Rosewood Bermuda.
+Note that while most Caribbean getaways have their peak season in the winter, Bermuda is a summer destination, with golf, sailing, balmy beach days and other activities all on offer.
+Top hotels include stylish The Loren at Pink Beach and the fresh and modernized Rosewood Bermuda.

-Contact Indagare or email your Trip Designer for assistance planning a Caribbean vacation.
-Our team can match you with the accommodations and activities that are right for you and provide information on coronavirus travel safety, COVID-19 hotel policies, transportation options, private villas and charters and more.
-For further inspiration, explore our curated list of Indagare’s favorite destinations open to U.S. passport holders now: Coronavirus Travel Information: What’s Open To Americans.
+Contact Indagare or email your trip designer for assistance planning a Caribbean vacation.
+Our team can match you with the accommodations and activities that are right for you and provide information on transportation options, private villas and charters and more.